 Also of interest is that Hillsborough has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Hillsborough telecommute to their jobs.
 Overall, about 17.72% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Hillsborough is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Hillsborough’s overall crime rate is lower than average for the country.

 Hillsborough is an extremely ethnically-diverse town.
 The people who call Hillsborough home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hillsborough residents report their race to be White, followed by Asian.
-Important ancestries of people in Hillsborough include Irish, English, Italian, and European.
+Important ancestries of people in Hillsborough include German, English, Irish, Italian, and Eastern European.

 The most common language spoken in Hillsborough is English.
 Other important languages spoken here include Chinese and Spanish.